-After leaving The Iron Horse, Jonathan jogged along the railroad tracks, trying to get home before dark, and to reach the crossing before the approaching freight did.
+After leaving The Iron Horse, Jonathan jogged along the railroad tracks, trying to get home before dark and to reach the crossing before the approaching freight did.
 A quick glance over his shoulder confirmed he wasn’t going to make it.
-A break in the fence loomed to his right, he darted through kicking up gravel behind him until reaching a narrow-paved side street.
+A break in the fence loomed to his right, and he darted through, kicking up gravel behind him until reaching a narrow-paved side street.
 The long train rumble past, now blocking the most direct path home.
-Still, by the time he could detour to another crossing, the freight should have cleared the tracks.
-But first he had to navigate wherever he was.
+Still, the freight should have cleared the tracks by the time he could detour to another crossing.
+But first, he had to navigate wherever he was.
 He slowed to a walk.
 Surrounded by ramshackle homes, many squatting mournfully behind overgrown lawns, he tried to orient himself.
 In the past two months he’d lived in Jamesville, he hadn’t seen this part of town.
 But somewhere ahead was Academy Street, which would carry him back toward the North Street crossing and past the backside of the trailer park.

 “Would you like to volunteer in the children’s section?” someone said as he stood looking at the section for YA books.

 He turned to look.
 An older woman with blond hair and glasses smiled at him.
 The name badge around her neck said Madalin.
 She carried a clipboard.

 “We are looking for young people to read to the children.
 Our reading night on Tuesdays is quite popular, so we’re trying to add other nights, but getting people willing to read has been a bit of a problem.”

 “Well,” Jonathan said, debating the idea as he spoke.
 “I suppose I could, but what time?”

 “Great.
 Can you give me your name and phone number, please?”